 Activity distance rating

-Food Generally, this breed requires about 1 ½ to 2 cups of good quality dry dog food each day, over the course of two feedings.
+Food Generally, this breed requires about 1½ to 2 cups of good quality dry dog food each day, given in two feedings.
 This will vary, however, based upon your PBGV's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Petit.

 Alone Time Petit Basset Griffon Vendéens are not amenable to alone time.
-They are social butterflies and are only happy when with their people.
-Don't expect to get much alone time yourself when you bring home this affable fellow.
+They are social butterflies and are happy only when they’re with their people.
+Don’t expect to get much alone time yourself when you bring home this affable fellow.